swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 rather than _inverting_ or _negating_ it.

-As with a concrete noncopyable type, a noncopyable generic parameter type must be prefixed with one the ownership modifiers `borrowing`, `consuming`, or `inout`, when it appears as the type of a function's parameter.
+As with a concrete noncopyable type, a noncopyable generic parameter type must be prefixed with one of the ownership modifiers `borrowing`, `consuming`, or `inout`, when it appears as the type of a function's parameter.
 For details on these parameter ownership modifiers, see [SE-377](0377-parameter-ownership-modifiers.md).